I have a preference for sensitive men and would like to help women know how to approach them.

 Sensitive or submissive men are very different from normal guys in their behavior.
 Many of the dating rules don't apply to them at all, and much of what you thought you knew about men won't work when dating them.

 I can't tell you if there are more sensitive men nowadays than in the past.
-Probably it’s just that more men are allowing themselves to be openly sensitive and vulnerable.
-It used be clear-cut that men could not show signs of weakness or vulnerability to anyone, but in modern times (fortunately) many men have managed to emancipate themselves from those social expectations, and I think it's wonderful.
+It is most likely that more men are allowing themselves to be openly sensitive and vulnerable.
+It used to be clear-cut that men should not show signs of weakness or vulnerability to anyone, but in modern times (fortunately), many men have managed to emancipate themselves from those social expectations, and I think it's wonderful.

 Let's take a look at some of the benefits and challenges in dating this kind of man.
 I'll do my best to look at it from both the male and the female perspective, but please bear with me if I don't do everyone justice.